 The game design and development minor is intended for students studying in a technical field who want to combine their knowledge and skill in software development with the media-centric approach to application design that is exemplified in the professional games and simulation industries.
 The minor defines a series of courses that build upon students’ existing knowledge in computing, physics, and mathematics to explore the design principles of games and interactive worlds through the creation of prototypes and software projects.

-The game design minor is intended for students outside of technical computing majors who wants to explore the process and principles of game design and the associated theories of interactive media.
-The minor provides an introductory experience to media-centric software development that enables students to prototype and test their designs.
+The game design minor is intended for students outside of technical computing majors who want to explore the process and principles of game design and the associated theories of interactive media.
+The minor provides an introductory experience to media-centric software development that enables students to prototype and test their own designs.

 The geographic information systems (GIS) minor provides students with experience in the concepts, technology, and applications related to computer-based mapping, spatial databases, and geographic analysis and problem solving.
 The minor features two tracks: a GIS development track for students interested in GIS software development, and a GIS analysis track for students interested in utilizing GIS as a strong methodological base within their major of study.
 Required courses provide core GIS foundations applicable to a variety of multidisciplinary elective courses students can choose from to match their research, post-graduate, or career interests.